Jsparrow/jsparrow.github.io/docs/rules/multi-catch.md

 description:
     Java 7 introduced the possibility to merge multiple catch clauses into a single multi-catch clause.
 Merging is only possible if the catch statements are identical.
-tags: ["Java 7", "Old Language Constructs", "Readability"]
+tags: ["Java 7", "Old Language Constructs", "Readability", "Marker"]
 defaultConfiguration: true
 ---